-Here you can find a partial list of our current members, their institutional affiliations, and their research interests.
-To formally join our list, please use the contact page to send us your information.
+Here you can find a partial list of our current members, their institutional affiliations, social media links, and research interests.
+To formally join our list, please use the contact page to send us your bio.

 MATHIEU ALBERT, PhD is an Associate Professor at the Department of Psychiatry, and Researcher at the Wilson Centre for Research in Education, University of Toronto.
 His work explores multidisciplinary relationship and struggle for scientific authority between academics in the health research field.
 He has published in a wide range of disciplinary and interdisciplinary journals in social science and in medicine, including articles on symbolic boundaries between scientific groups (in Minerva and Social Science and Medicine), science policy-making process (Science, Technology & Human Values), academic assessment criteria (Higher Education) and funding agencies (Canadian Journal of Higher Education and Social Science and Medicine).
 He co-edited a book with Scott Frickel (Brown University) and Barbara Prainsack (University of Vienna) on interdisciplinarity in 2017 (Investigating Interdisciplinary Collaboration: Theory and Practice across Disciplines.
 Rutgers University Press: New Jersey).
 In 2011, he received the Sociology of Knowledge and Technology section Best Paper Award for his article titled: “Boundary-Work in the Health Research Field: Biomedical and Clinician Scientists’ Perceptions of Social Science Research” (Minerva, 2009).